 Vietnamese Beef Stew with Green Peppercorns (“Bo Ham Tieu Xanh”) features tender beef cubes in a flavorful sauce with mild heat and zestiness from fresh green peppercorns.
 It also often includes potatoes and carrots, and is served with crusty bread to soak up the yummy sauce.

 There are quite a lot of ways to make beef stew in Vietnam.
 If you are somewhat serious about Vietnamese cuisine, you probably have heard of “bo kho“, a Southern Vietnamese beef stew dish.
-“Bo Ham Tieu Xanh” is a different Southern Vietnamese beef stew dish, which I enjoy more than “bo kho“.
+“Bo Ham Tieu Xanh” is a different Southern Vietnamese beef stew dish, which I sometimes enjoy even more than “bo kho“.

-What is Green Peppercorns (“tieu xanh“)
+What is Green Peppercorn (“tieu xanh“)

 Green peppercorns are unripe peppercorns.
 Though they are milder than black peppercorns, the green counterparts are more flavorful and fresher with fruitiness and zestiness.